codacy/docs/docs/organizations/managing-security-and-risk.md

 Codacy opens a finding for each security issue detected during a penetration test.

-Codacy closes a finding when a subsequent penetration test does not detect the underlying security issue.
+Codacy closes a finding when a subsequent penetration test doesn't detect the underlying security issue.

 ### How Codacy manages findings detected during application scanning (DAST) {: id="opening-and-closing-app-scanning-items"}